 Last year, I made the mini Matcha Lava Chiffon Cake for Mr. birthday, and he enjoyed it so much.
 This year, I revisited this recipe and wanted to make Black Sesame Chiffon Cake.
-I found that baking in a 6″ cake pan can cause the cake shrink way easier, due to the larger surface area.
+I found that baking in a 6″ cake pan can cause the cake to shrink way easier, due to the larger surface area.
 So I failed on my first attempt.
 On my second attempt, I did something different, which I compiled some tips for you.
 So you can also have a beautiful, tall, and fluffy chiffon cake on the first try.

 Chiffon Cake is very simple to make, and in less than an hour, you can easily create a fluffy and airy chiffon cake with your choice of flavor.
 To keep things simple, I used a black sesame whipped cream as garnish.
 Instead of regular milk, I used coconut milk, which enriches the black sesame flavor.
 You can also substitute with any milk alternatives.

-Tips for Perfect Chiffon Cake:
+10 Tips to Make a Perfect Chiffon Cake:

 Black Sesame Chiffon Cake